privateprep/coding-space-website/src/pages/refund_policy.md

       Make-ups are subject to availability and require 3 days notice (i.e. for a Monday make-up, the request must be made by 4 pm on Friday).
 In addition, make-ups that are scheduled aren’t eligible for rescheduling a second time.
 Make-ups can't be rolled over to a future term.

+      If an enrollment is changed after the start of a semester to one of lesser value, the difference will not be refunded.

       ## Mini Camps & Summer Camps